DataDog/integrations-core/databricks/README.md

 Configure the Spark integration to monitor your Apache Spark Cluster on Databricks and collect system and Spark metrics.

+1. Determine the best init script below for your Databricks cluster environment.

+2. Copy and run the contents into a notebook.
+The notebook will create an init script that will install a Datadog Agent on your clusters.
-Be sure to replace the `<DATADOG_API_KEY>` placeholders with your own API key and run the notebook once to save the init script as a global configuration.
+    The notebook only needs to be run once to save the script as a global configuration.
 Read more about the Databricks Datadog Init scripts [here][2].

+    Be sure to replace the `<DATADOG_API_KEY>`placeholders with your own API key and `<init-script-folder>` path in the first line.

+3. Configure a new Databricks cluster with the `datadog-install-driver-only.sh` cluster-scoped init script using the UI, Databricks CLI, or invoking the Clusters API.
-When configuring the cluster, add `DD_ENVIRONMENT` environment variable to add a global environment tag.
+    - Add `DD_ENV` environment variable under Advanced Options to add a global environment tag to better identify your clusters.

 #### Standard cluster

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Driver only" xxx -->
 ##### Install the Datadog Agent on Driver
-Create a notebook with the following script to install the Datadog Agent on the driver node of the cluster. to install the Datadog Agent and collect system and Spark metrics.
+Install the Datadog Agent on the driver node of the cluster.

-This is a updated version of the [Datadog Init Script][4] Databricks notebook
+This is a updated version of the [Datadog Init Script][4] Databricks notebook example.

 ```shell script
 %python